php-fig/fig-standards/proposed/package-oriented-autoloader.md

     return false;
 });

-// ... on calling the following line, the autolaoder registered above would
+// ... then the following line would cause the autoloader registered above to
-// attempt to load the FQCN from /path/to/project/src/Dib/Zim.php new Foo\Bar\Dib\Zim;
+// attempt to load the \Foo\Bar\Dib\Zim from /path/to/project/src/Dib/Zim.php
+new \Foo\Bar\Dib\Zim;
 ```